-The Board believes that the individuals on the Board can make, and do make, quality and independent judgments in the best interests of the Company on all relevant issues.

-If the Group's activities increase in size, nature and scope, the size of the Board will be reviewed periodically and the optimum number of Directors required for the Board to properly perform its responsibilities and functions will be appointed.
+The Board believes that the current individuals on the Board can make, and do make, quality and independent judgments in the best interests of the Group on all relevant issues.
+However, as the Group's activities increase in size, nature and scope, the size of the Board will be reviewed and the optimum number of Directors required for the Board to properly perform its responsibilities and functions will be appointed.